 The FBA will provide the ARD Committee with information regarding the function of the student's behavior, factors that may trigger certain behavior, and interventions identified to decrease negative behaviors and increase appropriate behaviors.
-This information will be reviewed by the ARD Committee when developing a BIP and or behavior goals or accommodations for the student.
+The ARD Committee will review this information when developing a BIP and or behavior goals or accommodations for the student.